 Mark…Sorry to hear about your dad.
 It was a shock.
 Jon was a true pioneer of country music.
 Back in 1966, me and my friend Dave Peacock discovered Jamie, Jon & Jerry playing the country venues in and around the Hammersmith area at that time - they were a class band.
 I was also friends with Albert Lee and told him about Jon and the boys.
 Albert became a regular sitter-inner with the band.
 We all spent many a good night at those gigs.
 It was a great era.
 Jon was a great country singer.

 To all the family with much love.
 My thoughts, prayers and warm memories of Jon.
 We will meet again.

-GEORGE HAMILTON IV (US Country Artist)
+GEORGE HAMILTON IV (US Country Singer)

 So sad to hear about Jon’s passing, he was the first real "Icon" of British country music and an extremely talented pro.
-Dad and I worked together so many times from the early 70's - he was a true gentleman.
+Jon and I worked together so many times from the early 70's - he was a true gentleman.